UM-Titan/CVENG-8160/MODULE 03/HOMEWORK 1.md

 ## Rules
 * Feel free to use online resources.
 However, if you use any function or technique not discussed in class, demonstrate your understanding of the technique with at least 2 examples of how to use the function.
 You will lose points if this is not done
 * Use google collab only
 * While you may discuss this homework with your colleagues, your solution should not look too similar to others.
 You will be penalized for that.

+## Due Date
+The homework is due on Thursday, February 8th at midnight.